ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-03-29-multivariate_linear_regression.md

 > feature and each row is an example.
 You need
 > to perform the normalization separately for
 > each feature.

+Ok so I'll have a go at implementing that in R.

 {% highlight r %}